Spongy moth spraying

 The goal in B.C. is “eradication” (complete removal), to prevent populations from becoming established.
 While spongy moth populations are detected yearly in B.C., the insect has not become permanently established due to successful eradication efforts.

-Foray 48B® is not toxic or harmful to people, dogs, cats, fish, birds, reptiles, or non-target insects such as honeybees and beetles, or spiders.
-Canada has registered the use of pest control products containing Btk for about 40 years.
-It is the most widely used pest control product in the world and can be used on certified organic farms.
+Foray 48B is generally considered not toxic or harmful to people, dogs, cats, fish, birds, reptiles, or non-target insects such as honeybees, beetles or spiders.
+Canada has registered the use of pest control products containing Btk for over 65 years.
+It is the most widely used pest control product in the world and can be used to treat pests on certified organic fruit and vegetable farms.

 What happens during aerial spraying?

-Spraying is carefully controlled by GPS navigation and only occurs in the carefully delineated treatment areas.
-The aircraft may make turns outside of the treatment area, making the area size appear larger than it is; however, no spraying occurs outside of the delineated treatment area.
+Spraying is carefully controlled by GPS navigation and only occurs in carefully delineated treatment areas.
+The aircraft may make turns outside the treatment area, making the area size appear larger than it is.

 You may notice a musty smell and spray droplets on hard surfaces and windows after the treatment.
 You can remove droplets with water and a bit of scrubbing, but they will eventually disappear on their own.